 Stay in Cala Talamanca if You want access to busy nightspots without being on their doorstep, Good bars and restaurants are important, You enjoy the sand and sea.

-10. Cala Tarida, a beautiful white sand beach on west coast Ibiza
+8. Cala Tarida, a quiet beach resort on west coast Ibiza

 The hills behind the beach have a family-friendly hotel club.
 There are shops selling all you might need, including water sports equipment and simple inflatables.

 The bars and restaurants run along the beachfront.
 The cuisine on offer is varied and sufficient to satisfy everyone, old, and young.
 Cotton Beach Club, Aisea, and Ses Eufabies are the most popular restaurants in the area.